Integrated development environment: Syntax highlighting

 The IDE editor usually provides syntax highlighting, it can show both the structures, the language keywords and the syntax errors with visually distinct colors and font effects.

 Code completion

 Code completion is an important IDE feature, intended to speed up programming.
 Modern IDEs even have intelligent code completion.

+Intelligent code completion

 Refactoring

 Advanced IDEs provide support for automated refactoring.

 Version control

 An IDE is expected to provide integrated version control, in order to interact with source repositories.

 Debugging

 IDEs are also used for debugging, using an integrated debugger, with support for setting breakpoints in the editor, visual rendering of steps, etc.

 Code search

 IDEs may provide support for code search.
 Code search has two different meanings.
 First, it means searching for class and function declarations, usages, variable and field read/write, etc. IDEs can use different kinds of user interface for code search, for example form-based widgets and natural-language based interfaces.

 Second, it means searching for a concrete implementation of some specified functionality.